 But serious Christians these days aren't known for being good philosophers, because they're taught specifically not to experiment.
 The whole of their morality lies in commandments: a list of do's and don'ts that comprises the ideal of saintliness.
 The problem with divine commandments is that you have to get the cart before the horse.
 With the experience of life, people do things and then we draw general principles from the results and then we get moral authority.
 With a pretense to a divine authority, you're told things that are indisputable, and then if you want to appear reasonable, you have to try and explain them even if they're ridiculous (the volumes of Jewish and Christian and Islamic apologetics are a testament to this fact).

 In short Christians are less worried that masturbation is ruining them personally than that it's ruining them judicially -- a result of the idea of God Himself.
-A man whose every thought and behavior is not only scrutinized, but recorded by an omniscient and omnipresent judge, can never commit an act of the slightest uncleanness without the overwhelming terror of being seen.
+A man whose every thought and behavior isn't only scrutinized, but recorded by an omniscient and omnipresent judge, can never commit an act of the slightest uncleanness without the overwhelming terror of being seen.
 And the thoughts that go through our heads as we chase our sexual fantasies are usually things we'd never speak about to anyone.
 Ever.
 So it isn't just that Christians are terrified of being seen at their most embarrassing.
 It's the unspoken understanding that anyone who isn't embarrassed about it doesn't actually have a God to be embarrassed in front of.

 *To prove how important our sexual vitality is to God and ourselves, if you end up starving, your body will eat its own liver before going for your gonads.

-****All through my youth I remember being genuinely terrified of judgment on this issue, even promising God that by my fourteenth birthday I would never, ever sin in this manner again.
+****All through my youth I remember being genuinely scared of judgment on this issue, even promising God that by my fourteenth birthday I would never, ever sin in this manner again.
 As anyone may have guessed, my promises ended in failure, and I didn't learn to control myself until a much later age.
 Not because I was convinced abstinence would make me holy, but because I was convinced that I was way more interesting without wanking.
 Sexual health is just as much timing as acting.